Semicolonstartingtexts/conversationhubstandards/standards.md

 Unattach...
 When given starting a system commands, unattaches a resource from the locally available resources to the cluster which the user is authorized to do so with by the resource’s owning or managing entity, and tells you how much less effectively a previous server interaction could be done now

-Utilize/extend to… when given starting a system command, extends the server to a new node of interactivity which the user is authorized to do so with by the node of interactivity’s owning or managing entity and expands functionality of the server
+Utilize/extend to… when given starting a system command, extends the server to a device or software which the user is authorized to do so with by the device’s or software’s owning or managing entity and expands functionality of the server

-Stop/cease extending/utilization to/of… when given starting a system command, ceases the servers extending to a node of interactivity which the user is authorized to do so with by the node of interactivity’s owning or managing entity the server has extended to
+Stop/cease extending/utilization to/of… when given starting a system command, ceases the servers extending to a device or software which the user is authorized to do so with by the device’s or software’s owning or managing entity the server has extended to

 Generate system commands for/which/to/that/using/utilizing… for/which/that/to/with/using/utilizing… when given starting a system command, generates system commands as preferences stacked on the user initiating the system command matching the criteria specified for the manufacturer, regulating agency, contractual obligation, licensing, publisher, owning entity, managing entity, user and developer approved user interactions asked for in the generate system commands for… for/which/that… system command, using the node of interactivity specified in the generate system commands for… for/which/that… system command, which the server has been extended to if and while the server is extended to the node of interactivity